Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 Keystroke Multistore Utilities

-Below is an alphabetized list of Multistore Utilities (Multistore Module required) and a description of what each one does.
+Below is a list of Multistore Utilities (Multistore Module required) and a description of what each one does.

 CHKNUM.EXE

-Makes sure that the two specified files have the same Next Number stored in them.
+Checks two specified files for the Next Number value stored in them.

 CHKSTAMP.EXE